 Alice also loved giving back to her community, including through service to the Junior Symphony Board, the Junior League, the Gray Lady Division of the American Red Cross, and the Alter Guild at Trinity Cathedral.
 Alice also enjoyed and excelled at many hobbies such as tennis, horse riding, swimming, and skiing.

 Alice is survived by her children Ann McDonald, Holly McDonald, Scott McDonald, and Brooke (Marc) Maudhuit; her grandchildren Katherine Lewis and Robyn (Alex) Joyner, Alicia (Kraig) Gadsby, Meghan and Madeleine McDonald, and Alexander, Oliver, and Eric Maudhuit; her great-grandchildren Dylan and Paige Gadsby; her sister-in-law Mrs. Richard von Maur, brother Charles (Nancy) von Maur; and and six nieces and nephews.

 In lieu of flowers, and in keeping with her own generous soul, memorials may be made to the Deanery School of Music, Camp Courageous, or the Quad Cities Symphony Orchestra.
-Services for Mrs. McDonald will be held at a later date.
+Memorial services for Mrs. McDonald will be held at 4pm on Friday, September 16, 2022, at Trinity Episcopal Cathedral, Davenport.
+The family will receive friends from 2:45pm until time of service on Friday at the church.
 Halligan-McCabe-DeVries Funeral Home is assisting the family with arrangements.